A mistake sends readers an unintended message that disproportionately,

 Proofreading is different from editing; it’s usually the last job before publication and mainly involves spotting typos and other minor errors.
 We are pleased to offer this service too.

-THE BENEFITS: A reputation for being credible, capable and trustworthy – if you look after the small things, you’re more likely to look after the big things too; and for academics, a higher chance of getting your papers accepted by peer-reviewed journals.
+A reputation for being credible, capable and trustworthy – if you look after the small things, you’re more likely to look after the big things too; and for academics, a higher chance of getting your papers accepted by peer-reviewed journals.

 In academic and scientific papers, mistakes can prove costly.
 While our services do not extend to translations, we have considerable experience of editing papers by non-native English speakers.

 As an additional service we can provide notes on the edits we make and the reasons behind them.
 This will help you to avoid making similar mistakes in the future.

 Proofreading is a narrower process than copy-editing.
 Rather than altering large chunks of content it involves checking that the document about to be published is a true representation of your final draft.